ANIO-Official/charawik-api/README.md

 # 🌐CharaWik API

-CharaWik.net is a personal blog style wikipedia page for artists to keep track of their original characters.
+CharaWik is a personal blog style wikipedia page for artists to keep track of their original characters.

 ### GitHub Link

 ## How to Use

-### Download & Run the Project | For Devs Exploring or Using the API for Personal Projects
+### Download & Run the Project | For Devs Exploring or Using the API for Personal characters

 1. Clone the repository or Download the ZIP file and extract the files.
 2. Open the file in Visual Studio Code.